Olivier-RIVIERE/theatre/README.md

 # 🎭 Theatre ~ Olivier RIVIERE

-Welcome to the Theatre project! 🎟️ An interactive website for managing events, featuring a login system, an image carousel, and a map with OpenStreetMap to display event locations.
+Welcome to the Theatre project! 🎟️ An interactive website for managing events, featuring a login system, an image carousel, a map with OpenStreetMap to display event locations, and Stripe payment integration to securely handle ticket purchases.
 This project was built with Symfony, Bootstrap, and MySQL.

 ## 🌟 Features